Investment Agreement vs Shareholders Agreement: What’s the Difference?

-An investment agreement and a shareholders agreement are two commonly confused legal documents frequently used by corporations big and small.
 Distinguishing between the two will enable you to seamlessly integrate new shareholders’ fundraising investment efforts and consolidate ownership rights over your company.

-Among the plethora of contracts and agreements available for companies of all sizes and stages of development, Investment Agreements and Shareholders’ Agreements remain two of the most useful contracts as they expedite the process of outlining the proper exercise or refrain of power by shareholders, and, more importantly, define the terms of investment to new partners.
-While an investment agreement sets forth a contract for individuals wanting to purchase ownership in a company, a shareholders agreement, conversely, outlines a new shareholder’s rights over the company.
+Among the plethora of contracts and agreements available for companies of all sizes and stages of development, Investment Agreements and Shareholders Agreements remain two of the most valuable contracts as they expedite the process of outlining the proper exercise or refrain of power by shareholders and, more importantly, define the terms of investment to new partners.

 In the case of investment agreements, the individual need not be a new shareholder but can be an existing shareholder or outside investor.